 A Portrayal Catalogue for a new Clarification can always rely on earlier versions of the Feature Catalogue within the same Edition.
 (Note that an old Feature Catalogue cannot be relied on for processing the dataset for a newer Revision.
 That is OldDataset+OldFC+NewPC is processable, but NewDataset+OldFC+NewPC is not.)

-It should be possible to process datasets conforming to a Clarification with the Feature and Portrayal Catalogues for an earlier Clarification within the same Edition and Revision.
+It is possible to process datasets conforming to a Clarification with the Feature and Portrayal Catalogues for an earlier Clarification within the same Edition and Revision.

 The significance of changes to only a Portrayal Catalogue (without a concomitant change to the Product Specification or Feature Catalogue) can be more difficult to classify (as a New Edition, Revision, or Clarification), because in addition to data model semantics, human factors effects for user interfaces and IMO guidance about compatibility, text abbreviations, etc, must also be considered.